National Hunt Racing

 By avoiding the All Weather runners and concentrating solely on the National Hunt and Flat Turf runners, the effect on our overall blind backing of Pam Sly runners in the past 5 years shows a clear positive.

-Since 2006 there have been 2 other years which have been significant in their losses, 2007 and 2011, but since 2011, 2018 aside the returns from the Sly stable demonstrate that this “small” trainer knows what she is doing.
+Since 2006 there have been 3 other years which have been significant in their losses, 2007, 2011 and 2018, but since 2011 the returns from the Sly stable demonstrate that this “small” trainer knows what she is doing.

-The overall win and place strike rate from the yard in the last 5 years (inclusive of 2018) over the National Hunt season and the Turf Flat Season have been pretty equal with a win strike rate of around 12.50% and a place strike rate of 33-35%.
+The overall win and place strike rate from the yard in the last 5 years over the National Hunt season and the Turf Flat Season have been pretty equal with a win strike rate of around 14% and a place strike rate of 36%.

 Quite often we will interrogate the date further and try and pull out one or two race types of combinations which are stand out in terms of delivering positive returns, but it doesn’t feel as though it is going to be quite so simple here.